TobyHay/Capstone-Project/README.md

 ## Example guess

 If the wordle to guess is "WORDS" and the input given by the user is "WIRED"
-The "W" and "R" which are in the correct spot will be shown as: 'W R'
-The "D" which is in the word but in the wrong spot will be shown as: 'd'
+The "W" and "R" which are in the correct spot will be shown as uppercase: "W, R" The "D" which is in the word but in the wrong spot will be shown as lowercarse: "d"

 Therefore, the output will give: